watsonarw/intro-to-react-workshop/README.md

     ```
     You can use `result.ok` to check if the response was successful, and `await response.json()` to read the response body (for debugging).

+    _Your browser's developer tools can show you what was sent, and what was received_

 You can now write a react app, with styling, and send data to an API.

 ---